sabina-sosa/GWC_GoogleOAuth/README.md

 #### ☆Enable Google+ API☆

 - In the left sidebar, go to "APIs & Services" > "Library"
-- Search for "Google+ API" or "People API"
+- Search for "Google+ API" (if that one doesn't work you can also use Google People API)
 - Click on it and click "Enable" (this is to access peoples profile pic, name and email:>)

 #### ☆Create OAuth Credentials☆